-- CO 1: Acquire knowledge in the laws of Electrostatics and apply them in electrostatic field. - CO 2: Gain the knowledge in laws of Magneto statics and apply them in static magnetic field. - CO 3: Compute the force experienced by charged bodies in magnetic field and identifies magnetic potential and its properties. - CO 4: Identify the time varying field and understand Faraday's Laws of Electromagnetic Induction.
+- CO 1: Acquire knowledge in the laws of Electrostatics and apply them in electrostatic field. - CO 2: Gain the knowledge in laws of Magneto statics and apply them in static magnetic field. - CO 3: Compute the force experienced by charged bodies in magnetic field and identifies magnetic potential and its properties. - CO 4: Identify the time varying field of Electromagnetic Induction.